-Ryan has represented NRC licensees as counsel of record in more contested adjudicatory proceedings before the NRC (i.e., the Atomic Safety and Licensing Board (ASLB) and the Commission) than any other attorney in the past five years, and has litigated a variety of technical, environmental, and financial matters.
-He also routinely guides clients on multifaceted regulatory compliance issues related to fitness-for-duty and work hour requirements, access authorization, firearms regulation, physical and cybersecurity, and Controlled Unclassified Information (CUI).
-He also holds a Top Secret "Q" clearance and is part of the firm's Classified Information Services practice.
+Ryan has represented NRC licensees as counsel of record before the NRC’s Atomic Safety and Licensing Board (ASLB) and the Commission in more contested adjudicatory proceedings than any other attorney in the past ﬁve years, and has litigated a variety of technical, environmental, and ﬁnancial matters.
+He also routinely guides clients on multifaceted regulatory compliance issues related to ﬁtness-for-duty and work hour requirements, access authorization, ﬁrearms regulation, physical and cybersecurity, radiological decommissioning, and Controlled Unclassiﬁed Information (CUI).
+He also holds a Top Secret "Q" clearance and is part of the ﬁrm's Classiﬁed Information Services practice.

-Additionally, Ryan has experience in performing internal investigations for NRC licensees.
-He regularly provides advice on Safety Conscious Work Environment (SCWE) and safety culture issues, and has defended clients against whistleblower retaliation claims before the US Department of Labor.
-Ryan also helps employers navigate government ethics restrictions applicable to current and former federal agency employees, and advises clients regarding energy efficiency standards established by the US Department of Energy (DOE).
-Before joining Morgan Lewis, Ryan was an attorney in the NRC’s Office of the General Counsel and served as acting regional counsel in the agency's Region III office.
+Ryan also helps employers navigate government ethics restrictions applicable to current and former federal agency employees, and provides assistance to clients regarding the Freedom of Information Act (FOIA) and protection of trade secrets and confidential commercial information.
+Additionally, he advises clients regarding energy eﬃciency standards established by the US Department of Energy (DOE).
+Before joining Morgan Lewis, Ryan was an attorney in the NRC’s Oﬃce of the General Counsel and served as acting regional counsel in the agency's Region III oﬃce.

-Florida Power & Light Company (Turkey Point Units 3 and 4) in obtaining a Subsequent License Renewal (SLR), a first-of-its-kind licensing action that will allow the units to operate from 60 to 80 years beyond their initial licensing dates.
+Advised and represented multiple power reactor owners and operators in obtaining NRC Subsequent License Renewals (SLR) that will allow the units to continue producing carbon-free electricity from 60 to 80 years beyond their initial licensing dates.

-Interim Storage Partners in connection with numerous safety and environmental matters raised in the highly contested licensing proceeding to construct and operate a consolidated interim storage facility for spent nuclear fuel in Southwest Texas.
+Advised and represented a joint venture in obtaining an NRC license to construct and operate a consolidated interim storage facility for spent nuclear fuel in Southwest Texas.

 Duke University, 2014, Certificate in the National Environmental Policy Act